nsnam/ns-3-dev-git/doc/tutorial/source/conceptual-overview.rst

 to build the project.
-So now if you look in the directory ``../../build/include/ns3`` you will find the four module include files shown above.
+So now if you look in the directory ``../../build/include/ns3`` you will find the four module include files shown above (among many other header files).
 You can take a look at the contents of these files and find that they do include all of the public include files in their respective modules.

 Ns3 Namespace